UPBGE/UPBGE-Docs/source/api/bge.logic.rst

 Matricies as used by the game engine are **row major** ``matrix[row][col] = float``

-:class:`bge.types.KX_Camera` has some examples using matrices.
+:class:`KX_Camera` has some examples using matrices.

 *********
 Variables